Guilherme Berenguer

-Guilherme Berenguer Santiago (born September 20, 1980) is a Brazilian actor, best known for his roles in Malhação (2004) as Gustavo and Bang Bang (2005) as Neon.
+Guilherme Berenguer Santiago (/ɡiːˈljɛərmi/ ghee-LYAIR-mee; born September 20, 1980) is a Brazilian actor, best known for his roles in Malhação (2004) as Gustavo and Bang Bang (2005) as Neon.

 Early life

 As a child, Guillerme liked to engage in street theater with his friends.
 At age fourteen, not having a good physique, he decided to lose weight, and started taking part in sports.
 He continues to enjoy sports like swimming and running.

 Personal life

 On June 11, 2009, the actor married the psychologist Bianca Cardoso.
 On May 22, 2013, his first son, Sebastian, was born.
 He is evangelical, and says that he is not afraid to show it as he says: "Of course, if people ask what I do in order to keep my life in balance, where I seek that strength, I will say it without fear.
 The time in which being evangelic was seen as something silly or limited is long gone."